polyfem/polyfem.github.io/docs/tutorials/sling-shot/sling-shot.md

             )
         self.cumulative_action[mesh_id] += action
 ```
 In the current setting, the fingers are opening and closing along the y-axis.
-That why the action to control the fingers to open or close also needs to be added to the overall y-axis.
-Also since there are two fingers in the scene, we use a for loop to update the dipslacements for both of them.
+That is why the action to control the fingers to open or close also needs to be added to the overall y-axis.
+Also since there are two fingers in the scene, we use a for loop to update the displacements for both of them.

 #### Run simulation for the current timestep

 ```python
 def run_simulation(self):
     self.solver.step_in_time(0, self.dt, self.step_count) # run simulation to the current time step, and the length of each timestep is self.dt self.step_count += 1 # increment the step counter
     self.t0 += self.dt # increment the starting time point for the next time step
 ```

-To run simulation for the current timestep, we need to call `self.solver.step_in_time`, where the first argument of this function is the initial time of the simulation and the second argument is time length for each time step and the third argument is the total time steps have been simulated now.
+To simulate the current timestep, we need to call `self.solver.step_in_time`, where the first argument of this function is the initial time of the simulation and the second argument is the time length for each time step and the third argument is the total time steps have been simulated now.

 #### Get the position of each object
-If you want to get the postion information of each object in the simulation when you make interactions with the environment, you can get the positions of each mesh using this function.
+If you want to get the position information of each object in the simulation when you make interactions with the environment, you can get the positions of each mesh using this function.

 ```python
 def get_object_positions(self):
     points, tets, _, body_ids, displacement = self.solver.get_sampled_solution()